AnitaNakeva/SoftUni/README.md

-Changed README:
-Courses from my education in SoftUni
+Courses from my education in SoftUni (C# OOP, JS Advanced)